The Cartographer's Daughter · Chapter 6

 What was not standard was the man standing beside the clerk.

-He was in his middle forties, dressed in the dark silk of a mid-ranking official, and he stood with the particular stillness of a man who is not waiting but observing — a man for whom the checkpoint was not a station to be manned but a lens through which to examine whatever passed before it.
-His hands were clasped behind his back.
-His face was composed, attentive, unhurried.
-He watched the approaching travelers the way a naturalist watches a stream: not for any particular fish but for the pattern of the current.
+Middle forties.
+Dark silk of a mid-ranking official.
+The particular stillness of a man who is not waiting but observing — for whom the checkpoint was not a station but a lens.
+His hands clasped behind his back.
+He watched approaching travelers the way a naturalist watches a stream: not for any particular fish but for the pattern of the current.

 Inspector Shen Baolin.
 Marta did not know his name yet.
-She knew only that an official of his rank did not stand at provincial checkpoints unless he had a reason, and that his reason was unlikely to be favorable to a Portuguese woman carrying trade samples through the interior.
+She knew only that an official of his rank did not stand at provincial checkpoints without a reason.

-Lin saw him from fifty paces and adjusted his stride — a subtle deceleration that Marta felt rather than saw, the way you feel a current shift beneath a boat.
+Lin saw him from fifty paces and adjusted his stride — a subtle deceleration she felt rather than saw, the way you feel a current shift beneath a boat.

-"Do not look at him," Lin said, quietly.
+"Do not look at him," Lin said.
 "Look at the soldiers.
-Look at the bridge.
-Look at anything else."
+Look at the bridge."

 "Who is he?"

-"The inspector assigned to the heterodox groups inquiry in this prefecture.
-He should not be here.
-He operates from the prefectural seat."
+"The inspector assigned to heterodox groups in this prefecture.
+He should not be here."

 "Then why is he here?"